okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/core-okta-api/index.md

 ### Additional help

-In addition to all the information in this portal, you can view developer videos in our [YouTube channel](https://www.youtube.com/channel/UC5AMiWqFVFxF1q9Ya1FuZ_Q).
+In addition to all the information in this portal, you can view developer videos on our [YouTube channel](https://www.youtube.com/channel/UC5AMiWqFVFxF1q9Ya1FuZ_Q).